shivannis/xandr-docs-public/xandr-docs/articles/monetize/sell-side-optimization.md

 ---
 title: Sell-Side Optimization
-Description: learn how optimization gives sellers several controls that can be used to minimize risk and maximize return.
+description: learn how optimization gives sellers several controls that can be used to minimize risk and maximize return.
 ms.date: 10/28/2023
 ---